|

 by a mass effect.
 Areas of punctate calcification are visualized in 14 percent

+of cases.
 The intravenous (IV)

 administration of a contrast agent permits a faint enhancement.
 The CT can